pcampina/couple-budget/README.md

 ### API Server

-This repository now includes a minimal Node HTTP API that exposes the core budgeting features (participants, expenses, allocations) with no external dependencies.
+This repository now includes a minimal Node HTTP API that exposes the core budgeting features (participants, transactions, allocations) with no external dependencies.

 - Full API docs: `api/README.md`